shmool/nggirls-hackalearn-aae16/src/pages/index.md

     background_image: images/cta-background.png
     background_image_opacity: 50
     content: >
-      The workshop is for women and underrepresented communities in tech.
+      This workshop is for women and underrepresented communities in tech.

       If you're not able to join us, check out the next workshop that is open